xmeye/openplatform-docs/docs/en/FunSDKDevelopmentGuide-AndroidIntegration.md

 <div name="guanyu" id="guanyu" style="font-size:20px;line-height:60px;"><b>4.
 About com.lib.funsdk.support</b></div>
 <div>
-&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160Com.lib.funsdk.support is not a part of the FunSDK, but is a provided reference code that in order to facilitate the transplantation and understanding of the FunSDK interface calls and be more suitable for the development habits of Android/Java.
+Com.lib.funsdk.support is not a part of the FunSDK, but is a provided reference code that in order to facilitate the transplantation and understanding of the FunSDK interface calls and be more suitable for the development habits of Android/Java.
 Open source, it is free to use under the authorization of our company; it can be developed on this basis, if there are changes, please synchronize to us.  <br/>
 </div>
 <div style="margin-left:40px;">
 The existing purpose of com.lib.funsdk.support is to transplant FunSDK more simple.
 </div>
 <div name="guanyu1" id="guanyu1" style="margin-left:20px;font-size:15px;line-height:60px;"><b>4.1 FunSupport</b></div>
 <div>
-&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160FunSupport encapsulates most of the FunSDK interface and achieve IFunSDKResult.OnFunSDKResult().Most of the results processing can refer to the code here; in FunSupport, after processing IFunSDKResult.OnFunSDKResult(), it will callback in the corresponding way.
+FunSupport encapsulates most of the FunSDK interface and achieve IFunSDKResult.OnFunSDKResult().Most of the results processing can refer to the code here; in FunSupport, after processing IFunSDKResult.OnFunSDKResult(), it will callback in the corresponding way.
 When you use, you can firstly register Listener, there are several major kinds:
 </div>
 <div style="margin-left:40px;">
 1. OnFunLoginListener<br/>
-&#160&#160&#160&#160User login / logout results monitoring<br/>
+User login / logout results monitoring<br/>
 2. OnFunDeviceListener<br/>
-&#160&#160&#160&#160Device list changes, device status updates monitoring<br/>
+Device list changes, device status updates monitoring<br/>
 3. OnFunDeviceOptListener<br/>
-&#160&#160&#160&#160Device login, get / set up device configuration information monitoring;<br/>
+Device login, get / set up device configuration information monitoring;<br/>
 4. OnFunDeviceFileListener<br/>
-&#160&#160&#160&#160 Device file download monitoring;<br/>
+Device file download monitoring;<br/>
 5. Others   <br/>
 </div>
 <div>
- &#160&#160&#160&#160&#160&#160&#160&#160&#160&#160<lable style="color:red">Note:</lable>： It is completely possible if do not use FunSupport, you can refer to the FunSDK interface description; it is also a direct calling FunSDK interface in FunSupport; regardless of whether or not to use the code in the FunSupport, please read carefully the FunSDK interface description.
+<lable style="color:red">Note:</lable>： It is completely possible if do not use FunSupport, you can refer to the FunSDK interface description; it is also a direct calling FunSDK interface in FunSupport; regardless of whether or not to use the code in the FunSupport, please read carefully the FunSDK interface description.
 </div>
 <div name="guanyu2" id="guanyu2" style="margin-left:20px;font-size:15px;line-height:60px;"><b>4.2 FunVideoView</b></div>
 <div style="margin-left:60px;">